rightskew/blog/convolution/convolution.md

 $$(f*g)(x):=\int_{-\infty}^{\infty}f(t)g(x-t)dt   $$

-where f is the shifted ReLu=max(0,S-X) and g is the normal distribution of mean 0 and variance $t\sigma^2$.
+where f is max(0,S-X) and g is the normal distribution of mean 0 and variance $t\sigma^2$.
 A friend sent me this [video](https://www.youtube.com/watch?v=KuXjwB4LzSA) which gives a cool explanation.

 The value of an option is therefore the convolution of the distribution of returns and the P&L graph at expiry.
 [Getting the correct value of volatility](../volatility/volatility.md) is not trivial, so this is not as easy as it sounds.